JesseCoretta/go-stackage/README.md

   - Interrogable - Stacks and Conditions extend many interrogation features, allowing the many facets and "states" of an instance to be queried simply
   - Resilient - Stack writeability can be toggled easily, allowing safe (albeit naïve) read-only operation without the need for mutexing
   - Fluent-style - Types which offer methods for cumulative configuration are written in fluent-form, allowing certain commands to be optionally "chained" together
+  - Extensible
-  - Extensible logical operator framework, allowing custom operators to be added for specialized expressions instead of the package-provided ComparisonOperator constants
+    - Logical operator framework allows custom operators to be added for specialized expressions, instead of the package-provided ComparisonOperator constants
-  - MuTeX capable for each Stack instance independent of its parent or child (no recursive locking mechanisms)
-  - Adopters may wish to create a type alias of the Condition and/or Stack types; this is particularly easy, and will not impact normal operations when dealing with nested instances of derivative types
-    - This is as simple as doing `type NewTypeName stackage.Stack` or `type NewTypeName stackage.Condition` in your code, and then extending/wrapping methods as needed
-  - Extended Evaluator capabilities made possible through closures
-    - Users can add their own Evaluator function to perform computational tasks, value interrogation, matching procedures, pretty much anything you could imagine
+    - Users can add their own Evaluator function to perform computational tasks, value interrogation, matching procedures ... pretty much anything you could imagine
+  - Stack instances are (independently) MuTeX capable, thanks to the [sync](https://pkg.go.dev/sync) package
+    - Recursive locking mechanisms are NOT supported due to my aversion to insanity
+  - Adopters may create a type alias of the Condition and/or Stack types
+    - See the [Type Aliasing](#Type+Aliasing) section below
   - Fast, reliable, useful, albeit very niche

 ## Status